 RPM's most aggressive elongated option, refined in V2.

 V2 keeps the firepower and adds enough sweet-spot improvements to make the elongated shape playable for more players.
-After thorough on-court evaluation, the RPM Friction Pro Elongated V2 16mm landed in the upper tier of the paddles we tested in 2026.
+After thorough on-court evaluation, the RPM Friction Pro Elongated V2 16mm is a strong fit for aggressive elongated players who want big serve speed, plow-through, and a more forgiving v2 sweet spot — see category scores below for power, control, spin, and feel.

 If you're comparing it against other foam-core paddles, it's one of several great foam core paddles we've played this year.